 - Miscellaneous (M) – archives and manuscripts copied from a variety of English, Irish, Scottish and Welsh institutions and organisations.

-To find descriptions of material and the related microfilm reel/s, use this guide and the printed AJCP handbooks held in the Newspapers and Microforms Reading Room.
+To find descriptions of material and the related microfilm reel/s, use this guide and the printed AJCP handbooks held in the Newspapers and Family History zone.
 You may then order the relevant films via the Library's catalogue.

 For detailed descriptions of PRO records, use the Research Guides on the website of The National Archives.